What is a Royal Commission?

 What is a summons?

-A summons to attend a Royal Commission means you are called upon most likely to give evidence in relation to the issue the Commission deals with.
+A summons to attend a Royal Commission means you are called upon to attend and give evidence in relation to the issue the Commission deals with.
 Once summoned, it is important to seek legal advice and representation immediately.
 The powers of a Royal Commission are extensive, many go above what a regular Court can exercise.
 If you do not attend when summoned, there can be serious consequences, including a warrant for your arrest being issued.

 Once summoned, a Commission has the power to compel you to give evidence, produce relevant documents and issue search warrants.
-It is important you understand the reasons you are summoned and the rights you have in a Royal Commission hearing.
+It is important you understand the reason/s you are summoned and the rights you have in a Royal Commission hearing.

 - Royal Commission into Violence, Neglect, Abuse and Exploitation of People with Disability;